 The following example shows how to use the Boolean Cell View Type.
-The example uses a sample Tree Grid View Definition: PE_CAD_ReverseltemsPart.
+The example uses the sample PE_CAD_ReverseltemsPart Tree Grid View Definition:

-1. Click the Show Editor icon to view the parameters:
+1. Click the Show Editor button to view the parameters:

-Right click the entry in the Changes column and select Boolean from the Cell View Type dropdown list:
+2. Right-click an entry in the Changes column and select Boolean in the Cell View Type drop-down list: